Do I need permission to use this map/image/poem/etc in my thesis?

 What if I take content and modify or adapt it...who owns the copyright then?
 How do I cite the new content?

 That might fall under Fair Use but determining the copyright status of such works can be quite complex.
 Though we can't give you legal advice, librarians are happy to try to help walk you through these questions.

 How do I cite the images and illustrations that I'm using in my thesis?

 I'm confused!
 Who can I talk to about this stuff?

 Librarians are happy to help!
-Ask at the reference desk or contact any of us and we'll be glad to help you work through your particular situation.
+Ask a librarian via email or chat and we'll be glad to help you work through your particular situation.